 - For students and young energy professionals submitting abstracts for the ‘Student Pitch’ presentation format only an abstract of approx. 200 words is sufficient.

 - The title should be as brief as possible but long enough to indicate clearly the nature of the study.

-- Dialogue proposals should include both the theme to be discussed and proposals for the panel members to contribute.
+- Dialogue proposals should include summary of the theme to be discussed as well as a list of suggested panel members.
 Panel members should be selected to represent a range of viewpoints industry sectors ages and backgrounds, not forgetting gender balance.
-Panel member suggestions are not binding but the proposer should have some confidence that nominated panel members are willing and able to participate.
+Panel member suggestions are not binding but the proposer should have some confidence that nominated panel members are willing and able to participate. ( Download 2018 examples)

 The Submission Process